 RSS and Atom are the two main standards of web syndication.
 Atom was developed to avoid the limitations and flaws of RSS.
 Though Atom is more robust than RSS, the latter still remains a widely used standard.
 Just as how Xerox has become synonymous to photocopying, RSS has generally become a common term to refer to all feeds including Atom.

 This Site’s Feeds

+A feed is a stream of data meant to be interpreted by a feed reader, like RSSOwl.
 The following URLs get you the respective feeds.
-Stay Tuned and right-click to copy these links for the Feed Aggregator of your choice:
+Right-click to copy these links for the Feed Aggregator of your choice:

 Many internet browsers have given up on maintaining its once integrated / built-in feed readers and interpreters considering it no longer sustainable to keep feed support in the core of their product.

 This may be due to feeds probably not meshing well with the internet’s data gathering industry because such feeds allow users to consume web content (though usually not the full text of a site’s articles) without triggering the dozens or even hundreds of analytics scripts lurking on web pages.
 Also, the big shots in the search and social media industry that have their own mechanisms for content aggregation have a disincentive to promote RSS or Atom apps as an alternative.